StevenMcElligott/docs/docs/3-truenas/7-Gluetun-Guide.md

 Now we can enter the Env Vars

-- Install app as per usual and scroll down the to the `Addons` section
+- Install app as per usual and scroll down the to the `Addons` section, click `Add` for each new environment variable

 ![WG ENV Vars 1](img/Gluetun-VPN5.png)